Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 # 2.1 – Changing Spaces; Making Places

 ## What’s in a place?
 > 1.a.
-Places are multi-faceted, shaped by shifting flows and connections which change over time.
+Places are multi-faceted, shaped by shifting flows and connections whicchnology), money and investment (such as EU funding, TNCs) and ideas (such as knowledge economy) have helped shape the demographic, socio-economic and cultural profile of these places over time.
+---

 A **place** can be described as a location created by human experiences.
 A **space**, on the other hand, has no added social connections or added perceived values.